Dmytro-Mykhailenko/CypherTool-Go-learning-assignments-sprint-1-kood-tech/README.md

 If decryption and the Rot13 method are selected, the program performs the reverse Rot13 operation on the message.

-Similar actions are performed for the Reverse and "" methods.
+Similar actions are performed for the Reverse and ReverseAlphabetValue methods.

 ### The cyphers used

 Rot13: Replaces every letter in the message with a letter 13 positions ahead in the alphabet.
 Applies to the Latin alphabet.

+Reverse: The letter changes to the corresponding letter, which is the same distance from the beginning of the alphabet, but in reverse order.
+For example, given the letter "i".
+This is the 9th letter from the beginning of the alphabet.
+After encryption, the letter changes to 9th from the end.

-Reverse: Reverses the order of characters in the message.
+ReverseAlphabetValue: Reverses the order of characters in the message.
 For example, "hello" will become "olleh".

 ![Picture](https://media.geeksforgeeks.org/wp-content/cdn-uploads/string-reverse.jpg)